JacksonAllan/CC/README.md

-# CC.H: Convenient Containers
+# cc.h: Convenient Containers

 `cc.h` is a usability-oriented generic container library for C that provides vectors, doubly linked lists, unordered maps, and unordered sets.

-Its standout features are:
+Its features include:

 - Fully generic API that requires no type definitions.
 - Type safety.